 2. Students may use their class textbooks for reference only.
 Advanced students with no regular classroom textbook may consult a dictionary for looking up occasional single vocabulary words.
 Students may not copy entire sentences or paragraphs from their textbooks.
 Class notes are not allowed.

 3. Students may not work together or ask for or receive help from another person.
 Students and teachers will be asked to sign a statement certifying that the essays were written by the students without the help of any other person.

 4. The time limit for writing the essays is one two-hour session.

 5. The essays must be written legibly on the paper provided in black or blue-black ink.
 Pencil is unacceptable.

-6. The teacher must send the original essays within 48 hours of writing to Co-chair John Rook at the following address: 28 Northwood Street, Enfield, CT 06082-2825.
-Teachers are required to make photocopies of all essays.
+6. Teachers must send the original essays within 48 hours of writing to Co-chair John Rook at the following address: 28 Northwood Street, Enfield, CT 06082-2825.
+Teachers are expected to make photocopies of all essays.
 Photocopies should be retained until students have been informed of the results of the contest.
 Originals will not be returned.